 Saturn Girl’s sixth/seventh/eighth costume design wins it all.
 These three costumes are all essentially the same costume design with a few small tweaks here and there.
 This is by far and away the coolest costume design and one that makes Saturn Girl look like a superheroine in a world full of aliens, fantastical technology, and a universe of incredible planets.
 Superhero costumes should be fun and outrageous.
 That is the point of superhero comics.
 Superheros are larger than life.
 Superheroes are the ultimate versions of who we want to be.
 Saturn Girl’s sixth/seventh/eighth costume designs nail all of it with an epic costume that is absolutely unforgettable.
 Yeah, I know we are too puritanical and repressed to ever have a costume design like this in a modern comic book.
 That sad fact just makes this costume design even more bold and cool.

 The Worst Costume of All-Time

-The twenty-third costume is a great example of how many modern-day costumes have been strip-mined of anything creative, outlandish, striking, or cool.
+The twenty-fourth costume is a great example of how many modern-day costumes have been strip-mined of anything creative, outlandish, striking, or cool.
 Instead, we get a bland design that is immediately forgettable.

 All right, that is it for everyone’s favorite telepath!
 Saturn Girl has a storied history and has had costume designs that have had some incredible highs and unfortunate lows.
 As always, let me know if I missed any of Saturn Girl’s costumes.
 You guys have been amazing at recalling such small details of Legion history.
 Until next time, Long Live the Legion!